Whether you are a first-time buyer or an investor, we are here to help.

 Our legal fees cover all the work involved in completing your proposed purchase.
 Unfortunately dealing with a leasehold title is technically more complex than a freehold title.
 We also attend to the post completion requirements under the lease, submission of your Stamp Duty Land Tax return (in England) and the registration of your ownership of the property at the Land Registry.
 Please telephone or email us so that we can take a few details from you in order to be able to give you an exact estimate within the range set out below.

-The above fees are 'inclusive' in that we do not add further fee charges for miscellaneous items (although Disbursements are payable in addition as dealt with below).
+Disbursements are payable in addition as dealt with below.
 Please 'phone us for a specific estimate for your transaction.

 We do not enter into any “referral fee” payment arrangements with estate agents or anyone else.